heximer/heximer.github.io/team.md

 description: Team
 permalink: "/team/"
 ---
-# “The most damaging phrase in the language is: ‘it’s always been done that way.’”
-### - Grace Hopper

 # Mission & Values
-#### Add certainty to an uncertain problem.
+Add certainty to an uncertain problem.
 We partner with clients to help them achieve better financial outcomes and peace of mind.
 Our guiding values are Innovation, Humility and Objectivity.